**Can You Smoke Weed in Public in District Of Columbia? **

 The marijuana industry in the District has various chains such as cultivation, transportation, sale, and testing.
 The laws and bills regulating the sale and use of cannabis and their amendments over the years include:

-Secure and Fair Enforcement (SAFE) Banking Act of 2019: This bill seeks to prohibit federal bank regulators from penalizing banks that provide services to legitimate cannabis businesses.
+This prohibits federal bank regulators from penalizing banks that provide services to legitimate cannabis businesses.
 Although marijuana is legal in D.C., the federal ban restricts banks and other financial institutions from dealing with cannabis businesses.
-If enacted, the Act will restrict bank regulators from:
+This bill, enacted on September 25, 2019, restricts bank regulators from:

 In addition, the Safe Cannabis Sales Act would introduce a seed-to-sale system for tracking cannabis.
 It would also make it compulsory for D.C. residents to own 60% of all new marijuana businesses and 60% of cannabis business employees to be residents of the District.
 Also, cannabis cultivation, distribution, manufacturing, retailing, and testing facility licenses would be valid for three years.
 The licenses will then be renewed or limited based on demand.
 If enacted, the Act would allow only medical marijuana licensees to apply for off-premise retailing and cultivation licenses within the first six months.
 The Act would rename the Alcohol and Beverage Regulation Administration as the Alcohol Beverage and Cannabis Administration.